InseeFrLab/global-ghg-emissions/README.md

 database.
 The second phase will aim to build on this work to provide new details on the GHG emissions.

-## 1. Replication of Eurostat's methodology to estimate global AEAs
+## 1. Replication of Eurostat's methodology to estimate global AEAs based on EDGAR

 ### 1.1.
 How it works